 This is RSRT’s lead strategy and the one closest to clinical trial.

-Rett Syndrome, as awful as the symptoms may be, provides us with several big advantages.
+Rett syndrome, as awful as the symptoms may be, provides us with several big advantages.
 First, we know the cause: mutations in a single gene, MECP2.
 Second, Rett is not degenerative – brain cells don’t die.
 All the different kinds of brain cells are present and all are in the correct places.
-Third, work from RSRT trustee Adrian Bird suggests that the symptoms of Rett need not be permanent.
+Third, work from RSRT trustee Sir Professor Adrian Bird, PhD, suggests that the symptoms of Rett need not be permanent.
 These three facts make gene replacement an exciting and promising therapeutic strategy.

 Early Leaps, Promising Result

 RSRT started funding gene replacement efforts in 2010, at a time when gene therapy for neurological disorders was still considered science fiction.
 Encouraging data led to the launch of the RSRT-funded Gene Therapy Consortium in 2014.
-The Consortium included gene therapists Brian Kaspar and Steve Gray, and MECP2 experts, Stuart Cobb and Gail Mandel.
+The Consortium included gene therapists Dr. Brian Kaspar, PhD, and Dr. Steve Gray, PhD, and MECP2 experts Dr. Stuart Cobb, PhD, and Dr. Gail Mandel, PhD.

 The Consortium worked through challenges involving vector optimization (the Trojan horse that delivers the gene into a cell), gene construct optimization (what you package into the vector), dosage, and the routes of administration into the body.